intsystems/BMM/lab7/Readme.md

 **All the experiments should be implemented with JAX or sklearn.
 Not pytorch!**

-1. Consider [Hinton](https://arxiv.org/abs/1503.02531) distillation, but without dataset labels (only teacher output for distillation).
+1. [Skorik Sergey] Consider [Hinton](https://arxiv.org/abs/1503.02531) distillation, but without dataset labels (only teacher output for distillation).

 Dataset: MNIST.
 Consider case, when we have two teacher trained only on class subsets (0,..,4) and (5,..,9): Loss = lambda * Dist_1 + (1-lambda) * Dist_2